 HOUSE: Affirmative, rookie.

 HOUSE: Your pledge instructor taught me to sing a song.
 If you’d like to hear it I can sing it for you.

 J.I.: HOUSE!
-YOU MANIACAL THREE-STORY FUCK, OPEN THE DAMN DOORS!
+YOU MANIACAL THREE-STORY BULLY, OPEN THE DAMN DOORS!

 HOUSE: …Daisy, Daisy, none of your pledges’ answers will do…

-Enjoy it while you can, because when it’s over, it’s back to the grind, and shit gets real again.
+Enjoy it while you can, because when it’s over, it’s back to the grind, and life gets real again.